Homepage

 Round Table

-Cuba began distributing Russian fuel on April 17, but it is only operating at 50% of the necessary amount
+Cuba began the distribution of Russian fuel on April 17, but it is only operating at 50% of what is needed

-Cuba plans to connect energy storage batteries that will allow it to exceed 900 MW of solar power and reduce daytime blackouts
+Cuba plans to connect energy storage batteries that will enable it to exceed 900 MW of solar power and reduce daytime blackouts

 If Cuba did not have an embargo, "the reduction of blackouts would have been extraordinary," says the minister

-Cubans on the Minister of Energy: Years in office and the blackouts continue
+Cubans on the Minister of Energy: Years in office and blackouts continue

 Arleen Rodríguez praises Díaz-Canel and calls him a "man of love" on his 66th birthday

-Mariela Castro calls Trump an 'ignorant pedophile' and accuses the U.S. of recruiting LGBT mercenaries in Cuba
+Mariela Castro calls Trump a 'ignorant pedophile' and accuses the U.S. of recruiting LGBT mercenaries in Cuba

-There is no public transportation, but there is for those arriving at the airport
+There is none for public transport, but there is for those arriving at the airport

 They attribute water problems in Cuba to power outages

-The supply booklet is the main tool for distributing donations in Cuba, according to the minister
+The supply booklet is the primary tool for distributing donations in Cuba, according to the minister

 Officials assure that international donations in Cuba are distributed "transparently" and with "popular control."

-The Cuban government insists on relocating workers due to the energy crisis and fuel shortages
+The Cuban government insists on relocating workers due to the energy crisis and lack of fuel

 The Cuban regime will allow emigrants to open foreign currency accounts in banks on the island